 Highs and Lows

 Normal blood pressure numbers can vary for each person, especially if they have a health condition or take medication that can affect their blood pressure.
-As of December 2017, the American Heart Association recommends the following five ranges for healthy and unhealthy blood pressure*:
+The American Heart Association recommends the following five ranges for healthy and unhealthy blood pressure*:

 Hypertension means that there is more resistance to the blood flow.
 This is a sign that the heart is working too hard to pump blood through your circulatory system because of narrow or blocked arteries.
 Blood pressure numbers should be tracked and recorded regularly to get an accurate diagnosis.